open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ## 3.1 Introduction {#Conferencesection3_1}
 The MCU Management Console is the frontend console to manage the MCU server.
 It is built with MCU's server-side APIs and it provides the management interface to MCU administrators.
 ## 3.2 Access {#Conferencesection3_2}
-Once you have launched MCU servers, you can then access the console via a browser at http://XXXX:3000/console/.
+Once you have launched MCU servers, you can then access the console via a browser at http://XXXX:3300/console/ by default.
 You will be asked for your the service-id and service-key in order to access the service.

 After inputting your service-id and service-key in the dialog prompt, choose ‘remember me' and click ‘save changes' to save your session.
 If you want to switch to another service, click the ‘profile' button on the upper-right corner to get in this dialog prompt and do the similar procedure again.
 If you want to log out the management console, click the red ‘clear cookie' button in the dialog prompt.